World Cup 2026: Who is through and how does qualifying work?

 Asia

-Japan and Iran have become the first to book their place in the Americas for 2026, and they occupy two of eight places.
+Japan and Iran have become the first to book their places in the Americas for 2026, while Uzbekistan, Jordan and South Korea have also qualified.

-The process is in the third round at present, with the top two sides across three different six-team groups qualifying automatically.
+Australia are second in their group, three points ahead of Saudi Arabia with a game remaining and poised to confirm their place.

-Each team has two matches left of the third round, with Uzbekistan, South Korea, Jordan and Australia currently in the automatic qualification places.
-Those groups will finish this week, meaning four more Asian sides are guaranteed to be confirmed at the World Cup this week.
+Asia now has five of eight places locked up, with one more available via the play-offs.
+Currently in the third round, the two top teams in three different groups qualify automatically.

 Americas